rdkcentral/rdk-halif-device_settings/docs/pages/ds-video-device_halSpec.md

 `Device Settings Video Device` `HAL` provides a set of `APIs` to initialize, query information about the `SoC`.

-The main purpose of this module is to facilitate communication between the `caller`, and `HAL` interface, such that information about the zoom mode, HDR capabilities, Video encoding formats frame rate information and etc can be set and queried.
+The main purpose of this module is to facilitate communication between the `caller` and `HAL` interface, such that information about the zoom mode, HDR capabilities, Video encoding formats frame rate information and etc can be set and queried.
-@todo doublecheck that these are all the major components

 ## Component Runtime Execution Requirements